athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/GM Tools/Creature Family Ability Glossary/(Ghost) Corrupting Gaze.md

 The ghost stares at a creature it can see within 30 feet.
-The target takes 1d6 void damage + 1d6 per 2 levels with a basic Will save.
+The target takes 1d6 void damage + 1d6 per 2 levels with a Will check save.

 A creature that fails its save is also [[Conditions/Stupefied 1|Stupefied 1]] for 1 minute.